 UCSF School of Medicine Longitudinal Culturally Affirming Mentoring Groups for Students

-The UCSF School of Medicine’s Anti-Oppression Curriculum Initiative has developed small (six-eight person) longitudinal mentoring groups to affirm and in support of medical students.
+The UCSF School of Medicine’s Anti-Oppression Curriculum Initiative has developed small (six- to eight-person) longitudinal mentoring groups to affirm and support medical students.

 Facilitated by School of Medicine faculty who identify as UIM, these mentoring groups in support of MS1 and MS2 students who identify as UIM* are designed to co-create a warm climate, identify professional and peer mentors, and provide mentorship and career development opportunities; all students are welcome.